Want to know all the basics about Siberian tigers? Here you go:

 They also have more white fur.
 The sides of their heads, their throats, chests, inner legs, and bellies are white.

 Cold weather adaptations

-Siberians have more pronounced manes than other tigers, because unlike their Thai or Indonesian cousins, these cats withstand freezing temperatures of -47 C (-58 F) during winter.
-And the thick mane acts like a scarf.
+Siberians have bigger manes than other tigers.
+That is because unlike their Thai or Indonesian cousins, these cats withstand freezing temperatures of -47 C (-58 F) during winter.
+And the fluffy mane acts like a scarf.